Daniel Krienbuehl Contractors Inc.

 Picture

-Here you can see how the shutters seal to the windowsill on the top and bottom of the window.
-And you can also see how it locks from the inside of the house.
+Here, you can see how the shutters seal to the windowsill on the top and bottom of the window.
+You can also see how it locks from the inside of the house.

 Picture